franceslinyc/franceslinyc.github.io/projects.markdown

 permalink: /projects/
 ---

-This page contains a course and noncourse projects.
+This page contains a list of course and noncourse projects.

 #### Overview
 Topics include (from most recent to oldest):